 When the channel is set for digital output, either voltage is applied to the channel or the channel is grounded.
-Note that the internal jumpers must match the software setting and must be set to Output (by default, they are set to Input); see Digital I/O Module to find out how to set the internal jumpers.
+Note that the internal jumpers must match the software setting and must be set to Output (by default, they are set to Input); see Digital I/O Module on page 436 to find out how to set the internal jumpers.